Jeremy Soule: 2010s

-Soule faced several controversies in the late 2010s, during which he primarily worked on indie titles.
-In 2015 Soule's DirectSong service was targeted by a class-action lawsuit, brought by members of the Guild Wars 2 community, due to long wait times- with some users waiting four years for albums to arrive after purchase.
-Soule began accepting refunds for the unreleased symphony The Northerner in 2016.
-In January 2019, Soule indicated he was not involved with The Elder Scrolls VI.
-That August, he was accused of rape by game designer Nathalie Lawhead.
+Sexual misconduct allegations

+In August 2019, Soule was accused of rape by game designer Nathalie Lawhead.
 He was also accused of sexual harassment by vocalist Aeralie Brighton.
-He denied the accusations.
+He denied the accusations and was never charged with a crime.
 Materia Collective ended their work with Soule on his symphony The Northerner in response, and Soule's official social media pages were taken down.
-Soule's music distribution platform DirectSong, and his Bandcamp page were also seemingly taken offline around this time.
-A 2022 article in Journal of Sound and Music in Games analysed the accusations in the wider context of the #MeToo movement and sexism in the games industry, commenting simply that "not much has been heard of Soule since".
+Soule's music distribution platform DirectSong and his Bandcamp page were also seemingly taken offline around this time.
+A 2022 article in Journal of Sound and Music in Games analyzed the accusations in the wider context of the #MeToo movement and sexism in the games industry, commenting simply that "not much has been heard of Soule since".

-Legacy
+Performances

 Soule's music has been played in several live concerts.
 His music from Harry Potter and the Chamber of Secrets was performed on August 20, 2003, at the first Symphonic Game Music Concert in Leipzig, Germany, and his music from Morrowind was performed at the third Symphonic Game Music Concert on August 17, 2005.
 Selections of his pieces from Morrowind and Oblivion are played in the international concert series Play!
 A Video Game Symphony.
 Jeremy Soule attended the world-premiere of Play! on May 27, 2006 in Chicago.
 Music from Oblivion has also been played at the Press Start 2007 -Symphony of Games- concerts in September 2007 in Japan.
 The first live orchestral concert dedicated to Soule's music for "Skyrim" took place on November 16, 2016 at London's Palladium theater.

+Legacy

 Soule's music has been featured in numerous top-selling games; he once estimated in an interview that around 10 million games with his music in them were sold in 2006 alone.

 Selections of remixes of Soule's work appear on English remixing websites such as OverClocked ReMix.
 Soule is a supporter of the game music arrangement community, even going so far as to submit his own arrangement to OverClocked ReMix.
 He did so to help promote and inspire younger and newer composers.
 The track, "Squaresoft Variation", arranges the Final Fantasy VI piece "Terra"; Soule has said that he chose the piece to remix because when he first started at Square he spent some time debugging the game before his composition duties for Evermore started.